 Also, many of the comparisons between silicone and plastic stress that silicone is not single-use.
 But when it comes to kitchen tools, neither is plastic.
 Who would buy single-use plastic measuring cups or mixing bowls?

 It occurs to me that if it’s possible to make straws and shopping bags and takeout containers from silicone, single-use silicone would probably be more eco-friendly.
+But still single-use, which is not.

 Plastic is made from petroleum, a finite resource.
 Drilling for oil, extracting it, and transporting it all present environmental hazards.
 Silicon is the second most abundant element on earth, after oxygen.
 It’s not infinitely available.
 In fact, for some uses, the world is actually running out of sand!
 Still, since making silicone doesn’t require any specific characteristics of sand, it doesn’t put the supply in any danger.